fright7/Project/Iris/README.md

 # Iris prediction project
-This is for predict type of iris and do unsupervised learning for clustering
+This is for predicting type of iris and do unsupervised learning for clustering

 ## Prerequisite
 Seaborn, pandas, sklearn, matplotlib, scipy